MultiSafepay/docs/content/my-account/manage-account/activating-payment-methods.md

 layout: 'single'
 url: '/payments/activating-payment-methods/'
 ---
-You can enable payment methods in your dashboard, but for some you need to apply to MultiSafepay first.
+You can enable payment methods yourself in your dashboard, but for some you need to apply to MultiSafepay first.
 Other methods with specific requirements follow their own activation flow.

 | Activation flow | Payment methods |
 |---|---|